noxware/aoc-2024/README.md

 You should download your input file and save it to `inputs/day3.txt`.

-Then you should run `cargo run --bin d3p1`.
+Then you should run `cargo run --release --bin d3p1`.